abrar2030/Flowlet/docs/06_Developer_Guides/Frontend_Development.md

 ## Project Structure

-The main source code for the web frontend is located in `Flowlet/frontend/web-frontend/src/`.
+The main source code for the web web-frontend is located in `Flowlet/web-frontend/web-web-frontend/src/`.

 - `src/main.jsx`: The entry point of the application.
 - `src/App.jsx`: The main application component.